CDCgov/phdi-azure/docs/devops.md

 ![edit-secrets](./images/edit-secrets.png)

 From here new secrets can be created by clicking on the green `New repository secret` button in the top right.
 Values for existing secrets may be edited by clicking on the edit icons the right of individual secrets.

-## New Releases
-It's important to keep your repository up-to-date with version changes from the main `phdi` repository.
-Even if you're not using new features of the services, staying up to date is a security best practice.

-To update, visit the [main phdi repository](https://github.com/CDCgov/phdi) and copy the [latest version number](https://github.com/CDCgov/phdi/releases).
-Update the container image tag in [`main.tf`](https://github.com/CDCgov/phdi-azure/blob/main/terraform/modules/shared/main.tf#L201-L201).

-We recommend doing this update at least monthly, and deploying every time an update is made.

 ## Tearing Down an Environment